ckc9759/CTF_resources/PWN/PWN Vulns/ret2win/readme.md

 - run and check the RIP register which is the instruction pointer
 - cyclic -l <the four characters found>
-- Find the return address, objdump, ghidra (disass <function name>) For 64 bit ELF, take the first 4 bytes of RSP to find the offset, it works differently than 32 bit design.
+- Find the return address, objdump, ghidra (disass <function name>)

+For 64 bit ELF, take the first 4 bytes of RSP to find the offset, it works differently than 32 bit design.
+We just need to find offset values to overflow the buffer and RBP to reach the RIP/Return address.
+For this, I use pattern create and pattern offset in gdb-peda and we check the register RBP register.

 python3 -c 'print("A"*offset+"return address")' > payload
 ./ret2win < payload